 The above breakdown likely begs the question: If cloud-based ERP and on-premises ERP systems provide similar functionality, why choose the cloud?

-On-premises ERP software is installed and managed by a company’s IT staff or a managed service provider.
+On-premises ERP is software is installed and managed by a company’s IT staff or a managed service provider.
 The business licenses the core software platform upfront and then buys or leases enterprise-grade servers, networking and storage to physically run and house the software and associated data.
 Businesses using on-premises ERP incur additional costs for maintenance, troubleshooting, supplementary software, updates and customizations.
 Antivirus and security software as well as storage and server backup systems are also necessary additional costs.

 Cloud-based ERP, in contrast, is hosted and managed by the vendor, which provides the software in an “as a service” model through the cloud.
 The vendor is responsible for the application, data storage, the underlying operating system, servers, the physical data center infrastructure and installing security updates and feature upgrades.